SeanDylan1982/talentscript/README.md

 ### 🔧 **Advanced Functionality**
 - **Drag & Drop Reordering**: Organize experience and education entries
-- **Local Data Persistence**: Automatic saving to browser storage
+- **Smart PDF Generation**: Multi-page PDF export with proper page breaks
-- **PDF Export**: High-quality PDF generation for download
+- **PDF Sharing**: Direct PDF sharing via native share API
+- **Print Area Visualization**: Clear boundaries showing printable content
+- **User Authentication**: Secure login with cloud data synchronization
 - **Interactive Tutorial**: Guided onboarding for new users
 - **Responsive Design**: Works perfectly on desktop and mobile
-- **Privacy-First**: No data sent to external servers
+- **User Feedback System**: Integrated feedback collection via Netlify Forms

 ## 🔐 Authentication & Data Storage

 - **🔑 Logged-in users**: Resume data is securely saved to your account in MongoDB Atlas.
 Access your resume from any device after logging in.
+Data automatically loads upon login and resets upon logout.
 - **🖥️ Guests**: Resume data is saved locally in your browser.
 Do not use this on public/shared computers.

 ## 🛡️ Security

 - Passwords are hashed and salted using bcrypt before being stored in the database.
-- JWT is used for authentication.
+- JWT is used for authentication with 7-day expiration.
+- Client-side data validation and sanitization.

 ## 👁️ Privacy Notice

 - If you are not logged in, your data is only stored locally and is not sent to any server.
 - If you are logged in, your data is securely stored in the database and is not shared with third parties.
+- Feedback submissions are processed through Netlify Forms with optional contact information.

 ## 🚀 Live Demo